archebus/CPU_Build/README.md

 - All jumps update the program counter immediately
 - The ALU operation (addition, subtraction, logic) is determined by the ΣS signal
 - The fetch cycle is common to all instructions
-- The B register is used for both instruction storage and arithmetic operations
+- The B register is only used for ALU operations